alan-turing-institute/open-research-community-management/project-management/team-meetings/20231009-rcm-team-meeting.md

     * Commissioned by Government
     * Primarily industry focused
     * Working at senior level, and not grass-roots (like us)
-    * Turing is a partner
+    * Turing is a partner and organiser of the group
 * Alliance for Data Science Professionals
     * Came from Royal Society, then government backing
     * Turing is a partner